libonomy/cuspstakejs/README.md

 ## Documentation

 This library is simple and easy to use.
 We don't have any formal documentation yet other than examples.
 Ask for help if our examples aren't enough to guide you
-This library is under active development and you need to update to later versions or on major release
+This library is under active development and you need to update to latest versions or on major release